Will a Company Business Structure Work for You?

 If you want your business to grow swiftly and obtain insurance on your assets, then a company business is the right option for you

-While being the only member/director in your company with a minimum of one shareowner, a company structure allows multiple shareholders to run its day-to-day operations along with the directors.
+While being the only member or a director in your company with a minimum of one shareowner, a company structure allows multiple shareholders to run its day-to-day operations. along with the directors.

 Having a company structure may assist in taxes.
 However, companies tend to be incredibly expensive to set up and require you to have an extensive understanding of Australian laws and your liabilities before starting it.

 With the tax on company income only at 30% and where the corporation handles the tax payments on the profit earned, it is more convenient than paying taxes on personal income.
 This way, you can take out whatever private funds you need without paying tax on them.

 You’ll be responsible solely for your share of the company and the other investors will be responsible for their shares.
 Conversely, if you were the sole owner of the company, things would be different.